|

 22. How to Get Your Teacher Ready by Jean Reagan

-23. This School Year Will Be the Best by Kay Winters
+24. This School Year Will Be the Best by Kay Winters

 The book revolves around a new class discussing what they’d like to happen during the school year.
 From the familiar to the zany, each student shares his or her hopes.
+With engaging and hilarious illustrations, your students are sure to love this story and it lends itself perfectly to a discussion of what the new year might hold.

 With all kinds of crazy excuses about why the student’s homework isn’t complete, this story gets wilder with each page turn.
 Your students will love the illustrations, and you’ll love that you get to discuss homework without getting glazed-over expressions from your students.